The College produces a number of its own publications through the course of the year, both online and in print.

 Full and Student members can also request (free of charge) a printed copy of the Journal by emailing email@example.com or calling +44 (0)20 3865 6998.

 Additional copies and back issues of RCO Journal (first series 1993–1996, and second series from 2007), and the RCO Yearbook (1999/2000–2004/2005), may be obtained by contacting the editor at firstname.lastname@example.org.
-Additional copies and back issues are priced £11.99 for non-members, and £9.99 for members of the RCO and partner organisations, including the Institute of Organ Builders (IBO) and the Incorporated Society of Musicians (ISM).
+Additional copies and back issues are priced £11.99 for non-members, and £9.99 for members of the RCO and partner organisations, including the Institute of Organ Builders (IBO).

 The College’s a bi-annual newsletter contains features, details of forthcoming events and courses, and general news and views from the RCO.
 It is sent free of charge to Full and Student Members, and issues from June 2020 can be found in iRCO.
 Contact the editor of RCO News at email@example.com